hansol0003/pacman2/README.md

 # pacman2
-a far from perfect pacman game made in c#
+A far-from-perfect pacman game made with Unity and C#

 Problem:
 -High score system not completed